 The most reliable, safe, and effective way to unblock websites at school is to use a VPN.
 It can be difficult to access one if you’re using a school computer, but if you’re able to use a VPN at school then it is by far the best method for bypassing restrictions.

-The best VPN for unblocking websites is ExpressVPN, but you can also use a safe free VPN like Proton VPN Free.
+The best VPN for unblocking websites is CyberGhost, but you can also use a safe free VPN like Proton VPN Free.